Pediatric Care Operations Hub Case Study

 Status badge

-Named tokens for each state. status/escalated, status/overdue, status/in-progress, status/open, status/resolved.
+Named tokens for each state: status/escalated, status/overdue, status/in-progress, status/open, status/resolved.
 WCAG AA contrast on every one.
-Color is locked to the state — you can't override it.
-That's on purpose.
+Color is locked to the state — no overrides.
+That's intentional.

 The badge is the single most reused component in the system.
-If anyone can tune its color, consistency is gone inside a sprint.
+If anyone can tune its color, visual consistency is gone inside a sprint and the semantic meaning of each state becomes ambiguous.
+Locked tokens are a systems decision disguised as a design constraint.

 Risk Type Taxonomy

-Six risk types.
-Not UI labels — a controlled vocabulary that lives in the data model.
+Six risk types — not UI labels, but a controlled vocabulary that lives in the data model.

 | Risk Type | Clinical Scope | Default Owner |